 - 37,673 children in the United States received emergency-department treatment for injuries associated with baby safety gates

-- 1,794 cases was the average number of injuries per year
+- 1,794 cases were the average number of injuries per year

 - 5 is the average number of injuries per day